 What were some of those features, obviously social sharing, and the ability to comment, that were really key for Victory of Women to have, that you couldn’t live without?

 Kate: Definitely the sharing piece of it, and that women could ‘like’ posts.
 Although, instead of calling this feature ‘like,’ we called it ‘appreciates,’ because sometimes women will be sharing really hard things for which a ‘like’ may not be appropriate.

 We also knew that the sharing component wouldn’t be enough to get women to come back again and again.
 We didn’t want women to come to the site, read one article, appreciate it, and then be done and never come back again.

 We had to ask ourselves: what will cause women to want to engage and come back the site?
 We had to ask ourselves: how do we engage?

 Different Content Formats and the Ability to Share User-Generated Content

-At NHF we create a lot of educational content, and we wanted to make sure that that women had the opportunity to engage with the content in multiple formats so that hopefully, they would go, hmm, I wonder what’s on the there this week.
+At NHF we create a lot of educational content, and we wanted to make sure that women had the opportunity to engage with the content in multiple formats so that hopefully, they would go, hmm, I wonder what’s on there this week.

 The Ability to Submit Questions and Receive Answers from Medical Professionals